Questions or comments on this site? Please email email@example.com.

 Ms. Roe has an earned Bachelor of Arts in Literature and Language (1974) from Michigan State University, a Master of Science in Library Science (1976) from University of Michigan, a Master of Arts in Higher Education Curriculum Development from Siena Heights College, and a Master of Art in Education (1999) from University of Detroit Mercy.

-Donna Roe’s nomination for Senior Librarian Emerita status was approved and conferred by Antoine M. Garibaldi, President of the University of Detroit Mercy on August 16, 2011.
+Donna Roe’s nomination for Senior Librarian Emerita status was approved and conferred by Antoine M. Garibaldi, Ph.D., President of University of Detroit Mercy on August 16, 2011.